thinhtrai1/JpTransliterate/README.md

 - [x] Transliterate hiragana to katakana and vice versa.
 - [x] Transliterate katakana to romaji.
 - [x] Check if a string is kanji, hiragana or katakana.
-- [x] A TransliterationText widget that presents text with transliteration annotations positioned above.
+- [x] A `FuriganaText` widget that presents text with transliteration annotations positioned above.

 ## Roadmap